PijusZl/VU-Procedural-Programming/Uzd_4/README.md

 ## Linked List

-Program that creates linked list ... and can reverse it.
+Program that creates linked list from a text file and have an option to reverse it.